thorpej/CoPicoVision/README.md

 ### Power supply

 ### Clock and reset generation
+The clock circuit on the CoPicoVision is as simple as it gets: it's simply a 3.579545 MHz DIP-8 oscillator can that drives the whole thing.
+The only devices that need the CPUCLK signal are the Z80, the M1 wait-state generator, and the SN76489AN sound chip, and those are all directly driven from the oscillator.
+The Pi Pico that generates the video has its own clock, so none of the complicated clock circuitry from the original ColecoVision is necessary.

+The reset circuit is also very simple.
+It's based on the DS1813 reset generator IC, which also de-bounces the reset button.
+There is a small RC network that makes the power-on-reset slightly longer than a manual reset.

 ### Address decoding and memory
 Address decoding is performed using 2 GAL22V10 programmable logic devices.